drocheam/optrace/docs/source/examples.rst

 **File**: `examples/astigmatism.py <https://github.com/drocheam/optrace/blob/main/examples/astigmatism.py>`_

-This script showcases astigmatism by simulating sagittal and meridional off-axis rays.
+In this example astigmatism is simulated by raytracing sagittal and meridional off-axis rays on a spherical lens.
-You can control their angle by changing their setting in the "Custom" Tab in the GUI.
+You can control their angle relative to the lens by changing their setting in the *"Custom"* Tab in the GUI.
-Sagittal (blue) and meridional (red) rays are highlighted in different colors, making their focal positions easier to visualize.
+Sagittal (blue) and meridional (red) rays are highlighted in different colors, making their focal positions easier to determine visually.

 .. figure:: ./images/example_astigmatism0.png
    :width: 720